jgOhYeah/jgohyeah.github.io/_posts/2016-10-16-model-solar-cars.md

 ## Humpty 03
 Humpty 03 went to a four wheeled ladder chassis design that aimed to keep the weight as low as possible.
 The car that raced at the Victorian event had issues with the breakover angle and left a bit to be desired in terms of optimisations and appearances.
 An entirely new chassis and body were built for the national event that incorporated lessons learnt from the Victorian event.

-<object data="/assets/docs/2014-humpty-03-mk2-poster_small.pdf" width="100%" height="600px" type="application/pdf"></object>
+<object data="/assets/docs/2014-humpty-03-mk2-poster_small.pdf" class="pdf-document" type="application/pdf"></object>

 ## Humpty 04
 In some ways, this ended up being the practice run for Humpty 05.
 This vehicle also used a ladder chassis with folded plastic body, however used aluminium blocks that could be easily adjusted and modified as needed instead of glueing the chassis beams together as in Humpty 03.
 This turned out to be quite a reliable and well performing car.

-<object data="/assets/docs/2015-humpty-04-poster_small.pdf" width="100%" height="600px" type="application/pdf"></object>
+<object data="/assets/docs/2015-humpty-04-poster_small.pdf" class="pdf-document" type="application/pdf"></object>

 ## Humpty 05
 This is the last model solar car that I have built for this competition.
-A major design feature of this oh ack ls through a differential instead of driving a signle wheel like most model solar cars.
+A major design feature of this driving the back wheels through a differential instead of driving a single wheel like most model solar cars.
 This has the advantage of reducing wheel slip on vehicle start without using "O" rings as tyres that increase rolling resistance.

-<object data="/assets/docs/2016-humpty-05-poster_small.pdf" width="100%" height="600px" type="application/pdf"></object>
+<object data="/assets/docs/2016-humpty-05-poster_small.pdf" class="pdf-document" type="application/pdf"></object>

 I designed the differential housing using [OpenSCAD](https://openscad.org/) and one of my school teachers and a friend 3D printed its parts.
 This was my first experience of using 3D CAD and 3D printing, so it was quite the learning curve.
-I wasss not sure over the accuracy of the printed parts, so designed them to be machined down later.
+I was not sure of the dimensional accuracy of the printed parts, so designed them to be machined later.
 The differential was a great success and the car often visibly accelerated faster than its competitors whilst still having a high top speed.

 This vehicle won the Victorian event in 2016 and was awarded joint best engineered car alongside a two wheeled car.
 The poster submitted also received an award.